 Remember that one-sided love is rarely a success.
 More often than not, the person whom you love doesn’t develop feelings for you and you will have to make peace with that.
 One way of doing so is by moving on.
 Accept to yourself that it was great to love this person.
 And know that it was a success because you felt a life-changing emotion.

-There is a world out there for you
+7. There is a world out there for you

 Speaking of Tinder dates, unless you’re polyamorous, you will be focused on loving one person at a time.
-While this is great when they share your feelings, it might just be the problem when they don’t love you back.
-Remember that a soul mate might not be a reality but just an idea that you find in different people.
+While this is great when they share your feelings, it might become a problem when they don’t love you back.
+Remember that a soulmate might not be a reality but just an idea that you find in different people.

 Everyone is looking for love, if not actively, then at least as a thought at the back of their mind.
 You have a world out there full of these people, whom you could meet and love.
 While that one person who didn’t love you back might have seemed perfect, they sure are not the last eligible or perfect person for you.

+When you get over loving someone who doesn’t love you, you realize just how much the world has to offer.
 So go out there and meet others.
 Your love story isn’t a bleak one-sided cliché.
 It doesn’t have to be, you can do this.

 It is known as unrequited love.
 A lot of people go through this, either in the form of an unrequited crush, or even when one person in a long-term relationship falls out of love with the other.

 Try to reduce the time you spend with them.
 Distance yourself and stop putting more than required into the relationship.